 The Clinch River is the crown of the mountain empire flowing southwestward from its origin near the town of Tazewell, the Clinch travels some 135 miles, reaching portions of Tazewell, Russell, Wise, and Scott counties on its way to the Tennessee state line.
 In a cast of Virginia rivers that portray history and natural wealth, the Clinch has a story and a character all its own.

 Named after an otherwise forgotten explorer, the Clinch played a major role in the exploration and settlement of Southwest Virginia.
-Many early settlers made their homes along its eastern shore, while others crossed the formidable flow and explored the wilderness beyond its banks.
+Many early settlers made their homes along its eastern shore, while others crossed the formidable flow and explored the wilderness beyond its site.
 Probably the most famous explorer to pace the banks of the Clinch and challenge its currents was Daniel Boone.
 Boone resided for some time near Castlewood, and negotiated the river during his many trips through Southwest Virginia.

 The map shows various assets found along the Clinch River including: river access points, trails, preserve areas, parks, and local towns and outfitters.
 Southwest Virginia CSI has helped to develop many tools for explorers to experience the Clinch.
 Their resources include a detailed Trail List and Virtual Tours.
 Itineraries are also available based on educational interests from geology to hydrology.